 To accurately measure impact, organizations must consider what areas they want to focus on.
 This includes environmental impact and the impact on society.
 Doing so will help focus the entire project and determine the metrics to use and the tools that are needed.

-To help define the impact measurements and later where the results need to be applied, consider ensuring the following items are addressed:
+To help define the impact measurements and later where the results need to be applied, consider ensuring the following items are addressed and have defined Key Performance Indicators (KPIs):

 - Define the focus areas